Converting Above Or Below Ground Pools To Salt Water Systems

 need to

 regularly shock the pool as a matter of course.
-Instead, shocking a saltwater pool is primarily a response
+Instead, shocking a saltwater pool is primarily a

 to